 7. Repeat steps 1 to 6 for the exo adduct.
-Compare the activation
+Compare the activation energy for exo addition to that for endo addition (above).
+What is the kinetic product?

-\ To avoid confusion, it is a good idea to close the original file cyclopentadiene+maleic anhydride endo.
+\ To avoid confusion, it is a good idea to close the original file cyclopentadiene+maleic anhydride